 The charter is, in some ways, the first document of the project that identifies the necessary details like the goals and the constraints of the project.
 It also identifies the project scope and lists the required resources for the completion of the project.

 4. Identifying stakeholders and making a stakeholder register

 Communication and negotiations are a huge part of effective project management and a large part of a project manager’s time is usually spent dealing with stakeholders.
 PMBOK identifies stakeholders as anyone who can be influenced or has an influence on the project.
 Project stakeholders can either be internal or external and each type has its own communication requirement.

-It’s the responsibility of the project manager to ensure the means and frequency of the communication with each stakeholder according to their influence and interest in the project.
+It’s the responsibility of the project manager to ensure the means and frequency of communication with project stakeholders according to their influence and interest in the project.
 A common practice is to maintain a stakeholder register or a stakeholder map to decide the frequency and means of communication for each stakeholder according to their influence and interest in the project.

 5. Assembling the team and establishing a project office